-Exchange Students (More than one Term).
 Exchange students who wish to remain at High Point University after their first term of enrollment will have their first term academic performance reviewed.
 Students whose academic performance is determined to be acceptable will not be required to participate in further English assessments and/or interventions.
 Students whose academic performance is determined to be unacceptable will be required to participate in further English assessments and/or interventions.

-Immigration Documentation
+Immigration Documentation.
 High Point University will issue the form I-20, which is used to obtain a visa in order to enter the US.
-The form I-20 is issued only after the following conditions are met:

-- 1. The student is officially accepted. - 2.
+The form I-20 is issued only after the following conditions are met: - 1.
+The student is officially accepted. - 2.
 The student provides a certificate of financial support.
 Once the I-20 is in hand, the student should secure a student visa from the U.S. Embassy or Consulate in his or her country of permanent residence.
 Under no circumstances should a student enter the United States with the intent to register at High Point University unless both a current I-20 and visa are in hand.
 Once an international student has enrolled at a college or university in the US, eligibility must be re-established each time the student departs from and returns to the US and each time the student transfers from one institution to another.
 Failure to do so ordinarily will result in cancellation of the visa, in which case the student must depart the US immediately.

-Health Insurance
+Health Insurance.
 During their enrollment at High Point University, international students are required to purchase the university health insurance through United Health Care unless they can provide proof of comparable insurance, purchased from a company which has headquarters in the United States and whose programs and services are routinely accepted throughout the United States.

-Credit Upon Entry to High Point University
+Credit Upon Entry to High Point University.
 In some cases international students may be awarded university credit for coursework taken in secondary school in their country.
 Such schools are university preparatory and ordinarily include a 13th year (not counting kindergarten).
 Some examples include British A-level exams, the French Baccalaureat and the German Abitur.
 The student must send an official English translation of the transcript and course descriptions.
 Credit is awarded by High Point University on a case-bycase basis, and the student must petition the University for credit evaluation.
 For information about the credit evaluation procedure, contact the Office of the University Registrar.
 In order to guarantee credit evaluation before the semester begins, all documents should be submitted at least three months prior to enrollment.
-The mission of High Point University is to deliver educational experiences that enlighten, challenge, and prepare students to lead lives of significance in complex global communities.

 Exchange or Study Abroad at High Point University

 Those seeking to study at HPU as Exchange or Study Abroad students must submit a TOEFL, IELTS, TOEIC or Cambridge Exam score that meets the minimum proficiency level for admission to HPU.
-Acceptable scores are: TOEFL - 79, IELTS - 6.0, TOEIC - 605 and Cambridge - C1 or higher.
+Acceptable scores are:

+- · TOEFL (iBT): 79 or higher.

+- · IELTS: 6.5 or higher.

+- · Duolingo: 50 or higher.

+- · MELAB: 77 or higher.

+- · iTEP: 3.8 or higher.

+- · Official SAT Critical Reading: 500 or higher.

+- · Official ACT English Exam: 20 or higher.